WebAssembly/interface-types/proposals/webidl-bindings/idl.md

 The `Sequence/1` type is used to denote sequences of values.
 Its type parameter refers to the types of elements in the sequence.

-### Map/2 Type {#map-type}

-The `Map/2` type is used to denote named associations -- key/value pairs.
-It has two type parameters: the type of the Key of the association and the type of the Value of the association.

 ### Reference/1 Type {#reference-type}

 The `Reference/1` type is used to denote values that are ‘passed by reference’